geneing/ForwardTacotron/README.md

 - From experience I recommend starting with the standard params (RAW mode with 9 bit), which should start to sound good after about 300k steps.
-- Sound quality of the models varies quite a bit, so it is important to cherry-pick the right model.
+- Sound quality of the models varies quite a bit, so it is important to cherry-pick the best one.
-The best.
-- For cherry-picking it is best to listen to the validation sound samples in tensorboard (see below).
+- For cherry-picking it is useful to listen to the validation sound samples in tensorboard (see below).
 The sound quality of the samples is measured by an additional metric (L1 distance of mel specs).
 - The top k models according to the above metric are constantly monitored (see tensorboard example below).